 East Potomac Park FootGolf is located at 972 Ohio Drive SW near Hains Point.
 Tee times are available anytime Monday – Thursday that golf is open, and after 2pm Friday – Sunday.
-Rates are $15/adult & Monday – Thursday, $18/adult Friday – Sunday, $8/age 10-18.
-You can BYO soccer ball or rent one for $3.50.
-There must be at least four people in a party to book.
+Cost is $20/player.
 And plan to reward yourselves after with a bite at the Potomac Grille.

 2 Responses to Kick It with the Kids Playing FootGolf at East Potomac Park